DaniAlRab/ESP32_with_Display_Adafruit_ST7789/README.md

 # ESP32_with_Display_Adafruit_ST7789

-This small project uses an Adafruit 2.0" 320x240 Color IPS TFT Display working with ESP32, to communication between ESP and display, we will use
+This small project uses an Adafruit 2.0" 320x240 Color IPS TFT Display working with ESP32, to communicate between the ESP and the display, we will use

 libs: